Subscribe to our Mailing List!

 In reality, there are many types of Christians.
 However, when some people think of “Christian” they usually think of Evangelical/Protestant Christians by default.

 But Evangelical Christians are not the only ones who can claim the title of “Christian”.
-Catholics, as well as other types of Protestants, Orthodox, and Coptics, can all use the term “Christian” fairly.
+Catholics, as well as other Protestants, Orthodox, and Coptics, can all use the term “Christian” fairly.

 What is usually meant by people when they ask, ”What is the difference between Catholic and Christian?” is, actually, ”What is the difference between Catholics and Evangelicals/Protestants?”